-For students who matriculated at Queens College in Fall 2012 or later
+For students who matriculated at Queens College in Summer 2019 or later

-In order to qualify for an Initial Certificate in ENL (also called ESL or ESOL), students must undertake the following course work: (1) the general Queens College degree requirements (see Academic Advising Center); (2) Course Work in Liberal Arts (see below); (3) Requirements for the Major (see below).
+Students must successfully complete the entrance and maintenance requirements for the TESOL major (see below), and undertake the following course work: (1) the general Queens College degree requirements (see Academic Advising Center); (2) Requirements for the Major (see below); and (3) Additional Certification Requirements (see below).

 Requirements for the Major